-Even though women are generally efficient and capable at meeting their day-to-day financial needs1, many are still lagging behind in their longer term super savings2.
+Women still lag behind men in a number of finance measures such as longer term super savings1.
 There are several reasons for this that are often out of a woman's control.
 However, women can try certain strategies to improve their financial situation.

 What's holding women back financially?

-- Juggling day-to-day demands - Caring for others and managing household activities can take up much of a woman's day, making it a challenge for many women to balance work and family life.
-Even if she doesn't have kids of her own, a woman will often spend time caring for other loved ones.
-In fact, research shows that providing for daily family needs was a high priority for 80% of women surveyed, and is a key reason women feel limited in committing resources towards their own financial futures3
+Caring for others and managing household activities can take up much of a woman's day, making it a challenge to balance work and family life.
+Even without kids of her own, a woman may spend time caring for other loved ones.
+Time spent running the household can mean focusing more on daily expenses than long-term planning.

-- Taking time out of the workforce – Close to half of employed females currently work part time, with those aged 25-44 indicating raising children or looking after family members as their main reason for not working full time4.
+Close to half of employed females currently work part time, with those aged 25-44 indicating raising children or looking after family members as their main reason for not working full time2.
 Other major reasons include study commitments and the challenge of not always being able to secure full-time work.
-This often means earning less, and on top of that, it results in lower employer-paid super contributions.
+This often means earning less, which can lead to lower employer-paid super contributions.

-- Lower super savings – The average super balance for women by retirement is $231k, compared with $454k for men6.
-However, women, on average, live around four years longer7 than men and therefore usually need more savings to live off for those additional years.
+Women are paid around 14% less than men overall3 and retire with 28% less super4.
+However, women, on average, live around four years longer5 than men and therefore usually need more savings to live off for those additional years.